"Yoga is not something that we do but something that we become and are"

 Sri Satguru Subramuniyaswami

-I strongly believe that Yoga should not be thought of as an exercise class but as a way of being.
+We strongly believe that Yoga is not an exercise class but a way of being.

 There are five distinct aspects to yoga:

 • Proper Breathing (pranayama)

 • Proper Exercise (asana)